ms-jpq/defcon604-2023/README.md

   - Take advantage of "consequence free" directories: [`tmpfs`](https://manpages.ubuntu.com/manpages/noble/en/man5/tmpfs.5.html) (RAM FS) - `/run`, `/tmp`

-`HTTP/1.1 200 OK\r\n\r\n` is the minimal spec compliant HTTP response header, and whatever follows is the response body.
+`HTTP/1.1 200 OK\r\n\r\n` is the minimal spec compliant HTTP response header, it must proceed any response body.

-- Curiously we never used `\r\n` in our script, only `\n`, and yet the HTTP server still works.
+- Curiously we never used `\r\n` in the heredoc of our script, only `\n`, and yet the HTTP server is still functional.

-  - Almost all HTTP clients support malformed responses.
+  - Almost all HTTP clients tolerate "malformed" responses.

 - Exploit The **Postel's law**: "Be conservative in what you do, be liberal in what you accept from others".